CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive due to the specific product name 'OpenClaw' and the combination of host security hardening with that specific deployment context.
-Unlikely to conflict with generic security or generic deployment skills.
+Highly distinctive due to the specific 'OpenClaw' product context combined with host-level security hardening.
+The combination of OpenClaw-specific features (cron scheduling, version checks) with security hardening creates a clear niche unlikely to conflict with generic security or deployment skills.

 3 / 3